 Computer Science Major (BS)

-The BS in Computer Science program supports the mission of the University by providing a curriculum focusing on the most advanced practices of computer science through continued assessment by employers, alumni, faculty and students.
+The BS program in Computer Science supports the mission of the University by providing a curriculum focusing on the most advanced practices of computer science through continued assessment by employers, alumni, faculty and students.
 The BS in Computer Science is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), http://www.abet.org.
 Students may obtain a concentration in Computer Engineering or Software Engineering.

 The Program Educational Objectives (PEOs) are broad statements that describe what alumni do within a few years following graduation.
 The BS in Computer Science program is committed to our alumni who, within a few years of their graduation, are expected to: